 Of the venues listed, the K club and Mondello Park offer international sporting fixtures.
-These venues, the demesnes and the racecourses within the SAOI have the potential to pose a geographical constraint on a new OHL as they are large venues, which may need to be avoided altogether.
+These venues, the demesnes, and the racecourses within the SAOI have the potential to pose a geographical constraint on a new OHL as they are large venues, which may need to be avoided altogether.

-For the new OHL, effects on the local economy are considered to be a low-moderate effect.
+For the new OHL, effects on the local economy are considered to be a low-moderate effect for both construction and operation.

 The effects on economy could be quite mixed, both adverse and beneficial effects are possible.
-With careful routing to avoid significant industrial, tourism and equine sites, it is not considered that there would be significant adverse effects.
-On the basis that this is not always possible, a low-moderate risk impact has been identified.
-Beneficial effects, whilst welcome, are not likely to be significant in the local economy.
+With careful routing to avoid significant industrial, tourism and equine sites, it is not considered that there would be significant adverse effects either during construction or operation, although some disruption during construction is inevitable with land being temporarily unavailable for certain activities.
+On the basis that it is not always possible to avoid industrial, tourism and equine sites, a low-moderate risk impact has been identified.
+Beneficial effects during construction, whilst welcome, are not likely to be significant in the local economy.